 All history displays this process of change.
 What is different today is the speed of change.
 In the early 20th century, American farm workers fell from half of the population to less than five percent alongside the mechanization of agriculture.
 Our K-12 education system helped to navigate this disruption by making sure the next generation could grow up capable of leaving the farm and becoming productive urban workers.
 With the speed of artificial intelligence, it’s not just the children of displaced workers but the workers themselves who will need a fresh start.

-Underlying the urgency of this task is the reality that there are now 7.6 million unfilled jobs in America.
+Underlying the urgency of this task is the reality that there are now over 7 million unfilled jobs in America.
 Filling them and transitioning workers displaced by advancing technology to new jobs will test both education (particularly K-12, where the United States continues to fall behind) and the flexibility of workers to pursue new occupations.
 Clearly, community colleges and similarly nimble institutions can help.

 The third trend is fundamental change in the technological means of production, which allows goods to be produced near where they will be used and may unsettle the international order.
 More sophisticated use of robotics alongside human colleagues, plus additive manufacturing and unexpected changes in the distribution of energy supplies, have implications for our security and our economy as well as those of many other trade-oriented nations, which may face a new and unexpected form of deglobalization.

 This ability to produce customized goods cheaply and in smaller quantities may, for example, lead to a gradual loss of cost-of-labor advantages.
 Today, 68 percent of Bangladeshi women work in sewing, and 4.5 million Vietnamese work in clothing production.
 Localized advanced manufacturing could block this traditional route to industrialization and economic development.
 Robots have been around for years, but robotics on a grand scale is just getting started: China today is the world’s biggest buyer of robots but has only 68 per 10,000 workers; South Korea has 631.